Art and Art History

 - B.F.A.
 University of Colorado, Boulder

-Dr. Lisot-Nelson specializes in Renaissance and Baroque art history, and also teaches the history of women in art, ancient Greek, Roman, early Christian, Medieval, Mexican and Islamic art.
+Dr. Lisot-Nelson specializes in Renaissance and Baroque art history, and also teaches courses on the history of women in art, ancient Greek, Roman, early Christian, Medieval, Latin American and Islamic art.
 Her research interests include aesthetics and post-migration theory, including images representing marginalized populations such as illegitimate children, Ebrei italiani, refugees, slaves and servants.
-Prior to coming to UTT in 2013, Dr. Lisot-Nelson was a visiting assistant professor with the University of Dallas at their Rome campus.
-Her doctoral dissertation on Federico Barocci was under the direction of Deborah Stott at University of Texas, Dallas, and her master’s thesis was chaired by Claire Farago at University of Colorado, Boulder.
+Prior to coming to UTT in 2013, Dr. Lisot-Nelson was a visiting assistant professor with the University of Dallas at their Rome campus where she took students on educational tours within Italy and Greece.
+Her doctoral dissertation on Federico Barocci was under the direction of Deborah Stott at University of Texas, Dallas, and her master’s thesis at the University of Colorado, Boulder, was chaired by Claire Farago.

-She has presented academic papers on religious art used for contemplation, the works of Federico Barocci, Raphael, Ghirlandaio, Caravaggio, Titian, Michelangelo and two contemporary artists: Maryam Najd and Fasasi Abeedeen Tunde, whose works includes imagery of refugees and transnational identities.
+Dr. Lisot-Nelson regularly presents academic papers at the Renaissance Society of America annual meetings and the Sixteenth Century Studies conferences on artists such as Federico Barocci, Raphael, Titian and Ghirlandaio.
+She has published book reviews in The Renaissance Quarterly, The Sixteenth Century Journal, and the Canadian Journal of History.
 Dr. Lisot-Nelson is a member of the Medici Digital Archive Project community, has participated in a paleography and archival study seminar in Florence, and conducted research at Archivio di Stato di Siena, Achivio e Museo degli Ospedale Innocenti and at the Vatican Library.
 She is the recipient of two UT Tyler Faculty Research Scholarship Awards and a Global Awareness Through Education (GATE) Faculty Liaison Development Grant.

-Current projects include: an essay examining Federico Barocci’s painting of Aeneas Fleeing Troy (1589-1598) and Vergil’s Aeneid (29-19 BCE) as visual and literary antecedents that describe the reciprocal responsibilities of xenia (hospitality to the stranger), and therefore offer informed models of discourse for the contemporary European refugee crisis; an article on Raphael’s La Fornarina and La Donna Velata as early Orientalist images; a new interpretation of Raphael’s Transfiguration in the context of polemics between Pope Leo X and Martin Luther over papal authority and faith; and an iconographic exploration of Titian's Venus of Urbino contextualized within Francesco Colonna’s Hypnerotomachia Poliphili, along with Ovidian and Plinian sources.
+Current projects include: an article on Raphael’s La Fornarina and La Donna Velata as early Orientalist images; a new interpretation of Raphael’s Transfiguration in the context of polemics between Pope Leo X and Martin Luther over papal authority and faith; and an iconographic exploration of Titian's Venus of Urbino contextualized within Francesco Colonna’s Hypnerotomachia Poliphili, along with Ovidian and Plinian sources.
 She is also seeking funding opportunities to conduct further research for a book: Raphael’s Jews: Identity and Context.

 As the art history graduate coordinator at UTT, Dr. Lisot-Nelson supervises students working on their Master’s degree, and directs student theses within her areas of specialization.